Antix5/cline-acp/README.md

 | Available commands         | Not available | Cline doesn't expose a list of available slash commands through its gRPC interface.                                  |

 These limitations are upstream in the Cline CLI and would require changes to the [cline/cline](https://github.com/cline/cline) repository to resolve.

+### Known Issues

+- **Model switching during retry**: If you switch models while Cline is retrying a failed API request, the session may become stuck.
+Workaround: Cancel and start a new session.

 ## Development